closeio/tasktiger/README.rst

 example, your application may have a ``manage.py`` command that sets up the environment and you may want to launch TaskTiger workers using that script.
-To do that, you can use the ``run_worker_with_args`` method, which launches a TaskTiger worker and parases any command line arguments.
+To do that, you can use the ``run_worker_with_args`` method, which launches a TaskTiger worker and parses any command line arguments.
 Here is an example:

 .. code:: python